DanialArab/Docker/README.md

 the container gets its file system from the image but each container has its own write layer so what we write in a given container is invisible from other containers, of course there is a way to share data between containers and we will talk about it later in the course.
 But it is critical to understand that each container is **an isolated environemnt** for executing an application, it is an isolated universe.

+Next, we deploy a front end application built with react and start dockerize it.